hkuspace-pu/project-submission-group-10/ProjectDocs/ProjectPlan.md

 ## :cop: Legal social ethical and professional issues
 Legal
 - Compliance with local regulatory laws, Privacy Ordinance (PDPO) etc
-- Does the client require is to disclouse the source code of the software, what is the Licence requirments?
+- Does the client requirement is to disclose the source code of the software.
 - Follow regulations provided by Office of [Government Cheif Information Office]
 - State our copyright law and trademark rules if any.
 - Create a (AUP) Acceptable Use Policy